 Errors are designated by a white X inside a red circle.
 Warnings are designated by a black exclamation point (!) inside a yellow triangle.
 A successful validation is designated by a white checkmark inside a green circle.
 You can sort the list by the icon to see errors, warnings, or successful validations together.
 Click on any of the validation items to see details.
-You must correct any errors before you can enable protection.
+You must correct any errors before you can continue.
 Depending on the error, you may be able to click Fix or Fix All and let Double-Take correct the problem for you.
 For those errors that Double-Take cannot correct automatically, you will need to modify the source or target to correct the error, or you can select a different target.
 You must revalidate the selected servers, by clicking Recheck, until the validation check passes without errors.

 After a job is created, the results of the validation checks are logged to the job log.
+See the Double-Take Reference Guide for details on the various Double-Take log files.